Low-Rank Estimation of Nonlinear Panel Data Models: Implementation of the First-Step Estimator

 In this expression, $g_{it}\left(\beta_{it}|\Psi^{\left(k\right)}\right)$ is an individual-and-time-specific probability density function of the unobserved data, $\beta_{it}$, conditional on conditioned on the observed data for individual at time $t$, and evaluated at $\Psi^{\left(k\right)}$.
 This density is derived using Bayes' rule,

 Evaluating this integral requires simulation.
-For each individual $i$ at time $t$, we draw $R$ samples from $\ensuremath{N\left(\bar{\beta}^{\left(k\right)},\Sigma^{\left(k\right)}\right)}$, label each as $\beta_{itr}$, and compute the weights using the conditional likelihood function,
+For each individual $i$ at time $t$, we draw $R$ samples from $ N\left(\bar{\beta}^{\left(k\right)},\Sigma^{\left(k\right)}\right)$, label each as $\beta_{itr}$, and compute the weights using the conditional likelihood function,

 The superscript $k$ on the weights indicates that they are a function of $\Psi^{\left(k\right)}$.
-As in maximum simulated likelihood, $R$ must be large enough to eliminate the bis from simulating the denominator of the weights \citet{Lee_SML_1995,train_discrete_2009}.
+As in maximum simulated likelihood, $R$ must be large enough to eliminate the bias from simulating the denominator of the weights \citet{Lee_SML_1995,train_discrete_2009}.

 Using the approximation to $g_{it}\left(\beta|\Psi^{\left(k\right)}\right)$, the EM surrogate function becomes

 Since the EM surrogate function is additively separable in the parameters $\theta$ and $\Pi$ under the log operator, it simplifies the optimization process by allowing the minimization to be performed over two independent functions rather than a complex joint maximization.
 Specifically, $Q_{NT}\left(\theta|\Psi^{\left(k\right)}\right)$ is the likelihood function for a multivariate normal distribution with weighted observations on $\beta$, where the solution for mean and covariance is obtained through sample analogs (Train, 2009).
 As a result, $\theta^{\left(k+1\right)}=\left(\bar{\beta}^{\left(k+1\right)},\Sigma^{\left(k+1\right)}\right)$ admits a closed-form solution: